 Cardiovascular exercise, also known as endurance or aerobic exercise, is any activity that raises the heart rate and keeps it up for a prolonged period.
 It also increases respiration, promotes blood flow to various body parts, and increases oxygen delivery throughout the body while using the large muscles in your arms and legs repetitively and rhythmically.
 Let’s further explore the Benefits of Cardiovascular Exercise!

 Examples of cardiovascular exercise include brisk walking, swimming, cycling, and running.

 The American Heart Association recommends 150 minutes of moderate-intensity aerobic exercise per week, or 75 minutes of vigorous aerobic activity per week, or a combination of the two spread throughout the week.

 1. Promoting cardiovascular health

-It also helps reduce (LDL) bad cholesterol in the blood while increasing the good cholesterol, leading to low blood pressure and reduced risk for cardiovascular conditions like heart disease.
+Additionally, it can help reduce (LDL) bad cholesterol in the blood while increasing good cholesterol.
+This further lowers blood pressure and reduces risk for cardiovascular conditions like heart disease.
 See How To Prevent Heart Disease?

 2. Aiding weight loss